Sleep guide: Age-appropriate nap times for babies

 Preschoolers start napping intermittently, then not at all.

-• Most play schools schedule a one-hour daily nap, but if your child has outgrown napping she may become bored and disruptive.
-“Ask her teacher about allowing quiet play away from the others,” suggests Dr Du Plessis.
+• Most play schools schedule a one-hour daily nap, but if your child has outgrown napping they may become bored and disruptive.
+“Ask their teacher about allowing quiet play away from the others,” suggests Dr Du Plessis.

 How Clicks Clinics can help you